Language Models (Mostly) Do Not Consider Emotion Triggers When Predicting Emotion: Introduction

 We find that LLMs can identify emotions with high accuracy, but the performance for identifying triggers is mixed.
 With the exception of GPT-4, word features deemed salient for emotion prediction are only marginally related to these triggers.
 Instead, we found that automatically extracted keyphrases~\cite{bougouin-etal-2013-topicrank} are highly correlated with salient features.
-Overall, we establish that the current state of the art language models cannot proficiently construe emotional reactions with events that trigger them, and show that there is still work to be done in this area.
+Overall, we establish that the current state of the art language models cannot proficiently construe emotional reactions with events that trigger them.

 We release {\sc EmoTrigger} at \url{https://github.com/smritisingh26/EmoTrigger}.